shanamatthews/static-site-generator/posts/week-notes-3-6-23.md

 Articles I liked this week:

-- [Regex crossword](https://regexcrossword.com/), not an article, but you'll like it. real nerds do their crosswords with regex
+- [Regex crossword](https://regexcrossword.com/), not an article, but you'll like it.
+I've been really into crosswords lately, but I super suck at crosswords.
+Cultural references from the 80s just aren't my thing.
+This is better.

 Books: